I’m so grateful to the many folks who have supported me and accompanied my work with their talents.

 Singdancing is a whole new genre of art, which needs a whole new generation of composing choreographers.

 I am here to begin their training.

 To singdance is to voice the movement of energy through the body.
-Breath is choreographed, motion is etched in sound, and vocalizing is composed into music.
+Breath is choreographed into motion that etches sound into music.

 Any movement can form the basis of a singdance.
 I have even coached acrobats to sing while tumbling.
 Sing those back handsprings!
 Are the possibilities of modern dance endless?
 Is the potential of modern choral music infinite?
 Will the symphony orchestra ever be exhausted?
 Certainly the future capacity for singdancing repertoire is no more limited than these classic models.

 Singdancing is musical theater on the right side of the brain.
 Ideas felt with the body tell stories more immediately and viscerally than those told verbally.
 Accessing voice with the intuitive mind frees the performer to explore greater singing range than he or she thought available.
 The integration of motion and song offers a full palette to the artist and a rich experience to the audience.

 Popular and folk music is always dance music.
 Children vocalize their movement all day long.
 It’s natural to move and sing and it feels wonderful!Why has the experience been lost to intellectuals?
 Was it religious restraint, or overly mental methods of education and work that disenfranchise one’s own kinesthetic sense?
 These excuses melt away, for here’s a completely intellectual way to exercise!